NOTE: This page has descriptions and details about each camp, for dates and schedule please see Schedule page - thank you!

 Students from all skill levels can learn in these programs since our teachers have aptitude in advanced levels of even the simplest skills.
 See Activities page for more examples.
 We have graduated many Eagle Scouts, US service professionals, and educators from our school.

-Drum Camp - there is no Drum Camp for 2013 director Bolejack makes use of his passion for drumming by hosting an annual camp that replaces some of the martial arts time with drumming practice.
+Drum Camp - director Bolejack makes use of his passion for drumming by hosting an annual camp that replaces some of the martial arts time with drumming practice.
 Students learn technique, snare, full kit, studio skills and live performance knowledge, reading, rudiments, tuning, and exercises at our studio using multiple drum kits and ethnic percussion.

 Sail Camp - While maintaining a similar theme from the above programs, Sail Camp gets folks on the water.
 We learn safety, swimming, knots and rope care, rigging, sail physics, general boating, fishing (for those interested), water navigation and of course no-trace camping as we trek around WNC's most beautiful wilderness waterways.
 This is considered an advanced camp (SCII) and is recommended only for teen students.